 How I Got Started

 Born in the land of chocolate—Hershey, PA—I must admit to being a chocoholic.
 Dark chocolate is my favorite.
 But seriously, growing up in a small town in central PA instilled in me a love of rural America.
-It wasn’t until I attended Marywood University—in Scranton, PA—that I started developing an interest in something bigger.
+It wasn’t until I was studying graphic design at Marywood University that I started developing an interest in something bigger.
 New York City was calling.

 Teaching part time, I continued working my full-time job in a design studio just a block away.
 It was a nice mix, design by day, teach by night.
 When I was offered a full time teaching position I had to decide if it was the right direction for me.
 I liked teaching, but make it my career?
 I made the right choice when I decided to go for it.
 I love training, and I think that passion shows in my classes.
 Students get excited and they can learn better.
 Teaching at Noble Desktop has given me experience that makes me a better instructor.
 I have more knowledge of the software than I ever thought possible.
 Most surprising to me, I’ve developed a love of public speaking.
 Like many of us, public speaking made me nervous.
 But now, whether it’s teaching a person one-on-one or in a seminar of a hundred people I’m more than comfortable, I like it!

 Thinking back it all makes sense now.
 In college we visited a local photo studio where they shot both film, and had just started with digital large format.
 Digital was still quite new and very expensive ($40,000).
 A man was editing a digital image from the camera in Photoshop.
 He was incredibly fast and efficient.
 Watching him I dreamed “Wow, if someday I could be that good!”
-Recently I’ve realized, my dream has slowly been coming true.
+Over the next several years I achieved the dream.
 I am that man now.
-And I love sharing that knowledge with others who want to be like that man too.
+And I love sharing that knowledge with others who want achieve their dreams.